kasra-sal/Basic_System_Administration_Home_Lab/README.md

 Once you restart the server you should be able to login using John Does logon name and password.

 https://user-images.githubusercontent.com/118489496/227645021-bbb03c03-c8e6-4847-8726-abb2362963a0.mp4

 ### Installing and Configuring RAS/NAT

 ![DeepinScreenshot_select-area_20230321143326](https://user-images.githubusercontent.com/118489496/227645739-fc9b6614-2c3a-46e7-96b6-01bc9bbdabfc.png)

 The intended purpose for these services is to be able to route new computer's traffic through the server.
-This way we would have more control over the network in return for more overhead.
-With that being said, I wanted to make the network so that VM "AD Jorb" (Btw I couldn't think of a better name at the time :) ) has to send its traffic through DC1 and then from DC1 the traffic gets relayed to the internet.
-This process will utilize NAT feature to both increase availibility of addresses on higher tier DHCP aswell as basic anonimity.
-It's worth noting that this anonimity doesn't protect you against potential threats, however it will only show the server's address rather than individual device addresses.
+This way we would have more control over the network at the cost of more overhead.
+With that being said, I wanted to make the network so that VM "AD Jorb" (Btw I couldn't think of a better name at the time :) ) has to send its traffic through DC1 and then from DC1 the traffic gets relayed to the internet using NAT.

 https://user-images.githubusercontent.com/118489496/227647166-5bb2f116-c3d4-461b-b2a9-5fafa259b11e.mp4

-To install RAS do the following:
+####To install RAS do the following:

 1. On server manager, click on "add roles and features.
 2. On "Before You Begin" page click next.